last week Jack came home very excited.

 I paused.

-"a real rabbit?"
+real rabbit?"

 thinking I had yet to work up to allowing the dog the boys have begged for,